softworkz/emby-wiki/Audio-streaming.md

 ## Direct Streaming

 If the client device is capable of playing the file without encoding, it is recommended to use the **Static=true** parameter.
 This will stream the file directly without any processing, sparing the server's cpu, and allowing for easier seeking.

+With direct streaming, it is recommended to either use a url file extension that matches the original file, or has no extension.